3000acres/3000acres/README.md

 chainlink fences.
 Bring urban farming to sites awaiting development and activate our rooftops.

+## Setup

+Notes on setting up the app:

+### Create admin user(s)

+Via the rails console, find the user you want, eg:

+    u = User.find_by_name('Skud')

+Then do:

+    u.add_role :admin

+### Set up CMS

+Sign in as an admin user, then go to the CMS admin page (/cms-admin) and set up as follows:

+* A site called "topnav"
+* A layout called "default", using the application layout

+You may then create child pages for the top navbars, eg.  "About", "Donate" etc.

 ## For coders

 3000 Acres is a Ruby on Rails 4 app.
 Feel free to fork it and play with